Information updated: 22nd July 2021.

 Can wider family members come to (supervised) contact sessions, when this takes the total number of participants to 6 or 7 (not including staff)?

-NACCC are advising against this for the time being.
+NACCC are advising against this for the time being, but centres are free to make their own assessments about what is safe.

 I live in elsewhere in the UK but child contact is in England, can I still travel?